Also in this section

 In the larger offices, we have video conferencing equipment that allow us to meet with colleagues without needing to travel.
 Skype’s instant messaging, calls and video calling services on our laptops gives us another way to keep in touch without travelling.

 Cycling is the one of the best ways to travel short distances to work and to meetings so the Energy Saving Trust actively encourages this.
 Our facilities for cyclists are provided in each of the larger offices, such as secure parking, changing rooms, showers and lockers.
 We also have a ‘Cycle to Work’ scheme to help make purchasing a bike more affordable for employees.
+In the London office we have a shared ebike for staff to get to meetings and in Edinburgh, there's a pool electric car, StEVie the EV.

 Use of public transport over taxis is actively encouraged, as low carbon transport such as buses and trains are cheaper and less polluting.
 For occasions where a rental car is necessary, employees are only allowed to hire economic, low emission vehicles; and any private cars used by employees for business purposes must meet a good standard of fuel efficiency as well.